-It has already been pointed out that Ecgõeow's name alliterates with the Swedish line; it is also interesting to note that the second element of the name works into series with Ongendeow, and Wealhdeow, by front variation, a practice which was frequently employed.
-Of course, ibid., 169.
+It has already been pointed out that Ecgoeow's name alliterates with the Swedish line; it is also interesting to note that the second element of the name works into series with Ongendeow, and Wealhdeow, by front variation, a practice which was frequently employed.48 Of course,

+45 ibid., 169.
 On the incidence of the rare names in -pewar in the North see e.g. Kr.
-Hald, Personnaune i Danmark.
+Hald, Personnavne i Danmark.
 I. Oldtiden (1971), 29-30.
-With -tyr explicable as a substitution for -per, because of false etymology.
+46 With -tyr explicable as a substitution for -per, because of false etymology.

-ibid., 171-2.
-H. B. Woolf, The Principles of Germanic Name-Giving (1939), points out in his Conclusion (p.
-253): 'In both England and on the Continent front- and in his Conclusion (p.
-253): 'In both England and on the Continent front- and in his Conclusion (p.
-253): 'In both England and on the Continent front- and in his Conclusion (p.
-253): 'In both England and on the Continent front- and the control properties.'
-The number of names In his Conclusion (p.
+With the explication as a substitution of the principles of Germanic Name-Giving (1939), points out in his Conclusion (p.
 253): 'In both England and on the Continent front- and end-variation were practised in equal proportions.
 The number of names linked by common initial themes and those joined by identical final themes is approximately the same for such important groups as the Mercians, the Bernicians, the Deirans, the West Saxons, and the Langobards.
 Yet there are some deviations in one direction or the other.
 The East Anglians, the Merovingians, and the Gothic Amalings, for example, made greater use of front variation, and the Kentishmen preferred end-variations.'
-An East Anglian association of course tempts one to summon up the splendours of Sutton Hoo, but the temptation is hest resisted. see below but the temptation is best resisted; see below.
+An East Anglian association of course tempts one to summon up the splendours of Sutton Hoo, but the tompteting is best trained. but the temptation is best resisted; see below.

-we have no way of knowing Wealhoeow's nationality: but since her name is of a Scandinavian type, and finds its closest parallel in Ongendeow, a king of the Swedish line. it might be conjectured that she may have had her origin among the Swedes.
-We know that there was a roval marriage between a Swedish king and a Danish princess, from lines 59-63 of the poem; an unnamed daughter of Healfdene was [On]ela's queen.
+we have no way of knowing Wealhoeow's nationality; but since her name is of a Scandinavian type, and finds its closest parallel in Ongenoeow, a king of the Swedish line, it might be conjectured that she may have had her origin among the Swedes.
+We know that there was a royal marriage between a Swedish king and a Danish princess, from lines 59-63 of the poem; an unnamed daughter of Healfdene was [On]ela's queen.

-The very tentative suggestion to be made on the basis of the above is that there may be some relationship between Ecgõeow, Wealhõeow, and Ongenõeow, between the Wylfings and the Swedes.
+The very tentative suggestion to be made on the basis of the above is that there may be some relationship between Ecgőeow, Wealhoeow, and Ongenőeow, between the Wylfings and the Swedes.
 Any further information on the Wylfings is hard to trace.
-The context in which the Wulfings are mentioned in Widsið associates them with northern tribes, both Danish and Swedish, so we are no closer to localization on the basis of this source.
-Dr J. N. L. O'Loughlin surveyed the available material for the localization of the Wulfings (MHG Wülfinge and ON Ylfingar).
-He cited three pieces of evidence which point to Östergötland as their place of origin: (1) Beowulf 459-72; (2) the inscription on the Rök stone - itself in Östergötland - which in his view 'refers to Theodric, lord of the Mærings, the equivalent of MHG Dietrich. whose faithful followers were the Wulfings': and finally (3) Sogubrot af fornkonungum, ch.
-4, which tells that Hjormundr, son of Hjorvarör Ylfingr, was made king of Östergötland.
-The passage in Beowulf dealing with Ecgoeow does indeed imply, as Dr O'Loughlin states, 'that the Wylfings were neighbours of the Geats, and that they were separated from the Danes by the sea'.
-But this vague location could just as well locate the Wylfings in
+The context in which the Wulfings are mentioned in Widsið associates them with northern tribes, both Danish and Swedish, so we are no closer to localization on the basis of this source.49 Dr I. N. L. O'Loughlin surveyed the available material for the localization of the Wulfings (MHG Wülfinge and ON Ylfingar).
+50 He cited three pieces of evidence which point to Östergötland as their place of origin: (1) Beowulf 459-72; (2) the inscription on the Rök stone - itself in Östergötland - which in his view 'refers to Theodric. lord of the Mærings, the equivalent of MHG Dietrich. whose faithful followers were the Wulfings'51; and finally (3) Sogubrot af fornkonungum, ch.
+4, which tells that Hjormundr, son of Hjorvarðr Ylfingr, was made king of Östergötland.
+The passage in Beowulf dealing with Ecgőeow does indeed imply, as Dr O'Loughlin states, 'that the Wylfings were neighbours of the Geats, and that they were separated from the Danes by the sea'.52 But this vague location could just as well locate the Wylfings in north-central Sweden.
+The Rök inscription may speak of $Pio\ethrikR...skati$ Mæringa, but a lord who ruled the Mærings (?) is not ipso facto a lord of the Geats, even though the inscription is carved on a stone in Östergötland.
+Finally, the evidence of Sogubrot is not to the point here.
+We are not really any further on with the localization of the Wulfings.